By following these article tips, you will easily find a graphic design job.

 The proper color selection is crucial in graphic design.
 Every color has a psychological impact and is chosen for a particular audience.
 For example, high contrast colors will make the product or design more visible.

-The right color selection requires experience to get the desired outcome, which you can develop with practice.
+The proper color selection requires experience to get the desired outcome, which you can develop with practice.
 The best way to get a grip of the correct combinations is with the help of Color Wheel, where you can try mixing monochromatic, complementary, and compound color schemes.

 15. Simple Font Style

-Never use the font styles that may be stylish but hard to read for others.
+Never use font styles that may be stylish but hard to read for others.
 Avoid using multiple font styles in a design that affects the user experience.
 Remember, applying more than three different font styles is overkill for design.